codder077/Stock_Predictor-/README.md

 - Try alternative models (GradientBoosting, LightGBM) or quantile regression to predict tails.
 - Add a `/metrics` API endpoint to surface `metrics.json` and optionally serve the diagnostic images.

-If you want, I can add any of the above changes and/or a small `tools/compare_models.py` script to make comparisons reproducible.